ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab04.md

 Implement the helper function for sum() - notice the public method just returns the result of the helper function.
 We suggest you use recursion to do so.
 Think about these questions before starting to code: What's the base case?
 What should be returned in the base case?
 What should be returned in the general (recursive) case?
 Implement the helper function for count() - this is very similar to the sum() function.
 Implement the public contains method, either recursively or iteratively - both are about the same level of difficulty in this case.
-If you decide to use recursion, then you must also implement and use the overloaded private contains function declared in intbst.h.
-You won't need the utility function to solve the problem iteratively.
+If you decide to use recursion, you can use getNodeFor() in your implementation of contains().
+You won't need this utility function to solve the problem iteratively.
 In either case, remember the tree is a binary search tree, and so your solution should run in O(log n) time.
 Here are the results of all tests from our solution - you should verify that your results match:
 ```
 BST: